MrFerpz/webpack-eslint-prettier-template/README.md

-Fred's project starter-kit
-Use npm-check-updates to make sure dependencies are all up to date
+Project starter kit including Webpack, Prettier and ESLint__ Still use npm-check-updates to make sure dependencies are all up to date